marcianolynn/house-prices-modeling-analysis/README.md

 **notebook** - containing the Jupiter notebooks for our baseline submission, final submission and also saved models

-**streamlite** - an interactive platform to test our model and get your home price prediction!
+**streamlit** - an interactive platform to test our model and get your home price prediction!

 ---
 ### Tools used